rahmed-dev/nextstack-erp/docs/epics/epic-5-projects-work-management-post-mvp.md

 **Acceptance Criteria:**

 **Given** I open the Projects list
 **When** I create a new project with at least: project name, client, status (for example, Planned, In Progress, On Hold, Completed, Cancelled), and an optional high-level description
-**Then** the project is saved and appears in the Projects list with those fields visible
+**Then** the project is saved and appears in the Projects list with those fields visible **And** the Projects list is rendered using the DocType metadata-driven listing system via route `/list?doctype=project` with columns, filters, status chips, and actions configured in the project DocType metadata
 **And** I can optionally link the project to one or more leads or invoices for traceability

 **Given** an existing project